hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

   - Nothing says "I know how to improve things where it actually hurts" like bringing more visibility into tickets and making it easier to open and close them
 - Find a new project a team is about to do, sit in on planning, and take notes.
 Look for opportunities to notice when multiple teams are trying to solve the same problem, and bridge that communication gap.

-Crucially here, the takeaway is that I would expect this person to succeed if, and likely only if, there is some visibility into showing what the actual needs of the company are, and they have the ability to globally prioritize needs as well as locally drive improvements.
+Crucially here, the takeaway is that I would expect this person to succeed if, and likely only if, there is some visibility into showing what the actual needs of the company are, and they have the ability to globally prioritise needs as well as locally drive improvements.

 ## How Do I Screen For This Role